Sodium sulfate, potassium sulfate, and magnesium sulfate (Oral)

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

-Sodium sulfate, potassium sulfate, and magnesium sulfate Side Effects
+Side Effects of sodium sulfate, potassium sulfate, and magnesium sulfate

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.